 Tons, but you know what?
 We do have others, too.
 If the BBC’s sensationalism annoys you, you could try ITV, who are a little more grounded and personally my preference for getting an update on world affairs.
 TFB also mentions BBC Three, but BBC Three no longer exists, though there is talk of it returning.
 A lot of British households actually spend huge swathes of time watching Channel 4 these days, which is not owned by the BBC at all.

 TBF is also right about our radio stations.
-BBC Radio 1 usually covers latest music charts, Radio 2 covers contemporary music, BBC radio 3 features classical music, opera and jazz and BBC Radio 4 typically includes spoken shows, including the, interviews, news and podcasts.
+BBC Radio 1 usually covers the latest music charts, Radio 2 covers contemporary music, BBC Radio 3 features classical music, opera and jazz and BBC Radio 4 typically includes spoken shows, including interviews, news and podcasts.

 15. What do Britain want to be called?
 Britain, Great Britain, England, the United Kingdom or the U/K.?